SebastianAlexanderBergstrom/MMA-data/README.md

 https://sebastianbergstromsblog.wordpress.com

-Documentation for the functions in mma_analysis_functions.R will be added shortly.
+Update April 6th 2018: Documentation for the functions in mma_analysis_functions.R is in the file.